Hongten/RootMemory/README.md

 # Root Memory
-A java web application that help us to rember word according to the root.
+A java web application that help us to remember word according to the root.

 # 1. Technologies
 * Spring 4.3.0.RELEASE